woakes070048/KS2.EasySyncClient.Community/README.md

 It has been fully tested on Windows and being validated for MacOs.

-The software is based on :
+The software is using on :
   - dotCMIS library -> https://chemistry.apache.org/dotnet/dotcmis.html
   - DynamicLogViewer -> http://tringi.trimcore.cz/Dynamic_Log_Viewer
   - SQLite -> https://www.sqlite.org/